AstroKolb/circumstellar-environments/README.md

 10. add cooling, test..

+# 2. Run with compiler flags

+Many issues found, should be working now still need to run with -Wall at some point

-Verifying working code (downloaded from DrB email, some reorganization)
+# 1. Verifying working code
+(downloaded from DrB email, some reorganization)

 Code is working, appears to generate a SSDW
 ![alt text](http://astro.physics.ncsu.edu/~cekolb/research/circumstellar-environments/img/initial.png)